BaishaliD/authentication-system/README.md

 ## How to use

 1. Clone this repository
-2. Navigate to the project directory
+2. Navigate to the project directory in the terminal
 3. Install MongoDB and npm
-4. Run the following commands from the directory
+4. Run the following command from the directory to install all the required packages

   `npm install`
+5. To start the server, run the following command

   `npm start`

-5. In your browser, open localhost:8000/sign-in to view the Home page
+6. In your browser, open <http://localhost:8000/sign-in> to view the Home page

 ## Features